 Dance has been a part of Indian culture and tradition for centuries.
 It is an age old tradition in India to dance in any occasion whatever it may be.
 You can find dance at a wedding and even during a funeral procession.
-There are tons of different dance forms across the country, each one indigenous to a particular tribe or group of people.
+There are tons of different classical dance styles across the country, each one indigenous to a particular tribe or group of people.
 Dance performances draw huge crowds whether in the streets or at wedding halls.
-Festivals are a dancer’s paradise as almost all festivals have traditions which include dance as a ritual.
+Besides the various Indian Temples have their own History and Rituals, still dance is considered as the Festivals paradise as almost all festivals have traditions which include dance as a ritual.
 The Classical dance itself is a celebrated cultural tradition in India.
 Dance and song feature heavily in Indian cinema too.
 So much so that you cannot have a movie without a song and dance sequence.

 Dance may seem pointless but it holds us together as a nation.
 This great nation has several minor forms but there are 6 major classical dance forms.
 Here’s a list of the same.